eduardochico/NewsProvider/README.md

 ## Endpoint

-- `GET /hello` queries the Grok API with the prompt "hello world" and returns the response.
-The server now sends a POST request to the Grok API to avoid HTML responses that redirect to `/lander`.
 - `GET /news` returns a JSON payload with trending news articles stored in Redis.
   The data is populated by running the `npm run fetch-news` script, which can be scheduled with cron.